kubelvla/viking_hill_tall_grass/README.md

 * Sensrad Hugin A3-Sample (solid-state 4D radar)
 * Ouster OS0-32 (3D lidar)
+  * Please note that the Hugin A3-Sample radar used in our dataset is an early demo model not with the same performance as the forthcoming production-ready model.
 * IDS Imaging uEye camera (2056x1542px)
 * Xsens MTi-30 (IMU)
 * Emlid Reach RS2+ (RTK-GNSS receiver pair)